prebid/prebid.github.io/adops/step-by-step.md

 Copy this creative code snippet and paste it into the **Code snippet** box.

+{% capture sendAllBidsAlert %}
+If you're using the `Send All Bids` scenario (where every bidder has a separate order), the creative and targeting will be different from the example shown here.
+See [Send All Bids](/adops/send-all-bids-adops.html) for details.
+{% endcapture %}

+{% include alerts/alert_important.html content=sendAllBidsAlert %}

     <script src = "https://cdn.jsdelivr.net/npm/prebid-universal-creative@latest/dist/creative.js"></script>
     <script>
       var ucTagData = {};